icssc/AntAlmanac/apps/backend/README.md

 -   `/enrollmentData`
     Returns information about course enrollment from previous terms.
-    (Legacy - this information is provided by PeterPortal API)
+    (Legacy - this information is provided by Anteater API)